Four years after canceling my membership, I reactivated it and placed an order.

 What should you include in these nonprofit emails?

 Bottom line: anything that makes sense for your organization (and since this is a more informal type of email, feel free to get creative with it)!
-Here’s a few ideas to get you started:
+Here are a few ideas to get you started:

 Major benchmarks you hit or milestones you passed